 Inevitably, this has moved beyond night classes at art schools, and Asmo is particularly proud of the installation shown in the photo above.

-Speaking of the IDUniverse art scene, we recently spent an afternoon at the Museum of Art, strolling the portrait gallery and historical exhibits from the Before Times without VR.
+We recently spent an afternoon strolling the portrait gallery and historical exhibits from the Before Times.
 I highly recommend visiting next time you’re under the Dance Floor in Paradise Lost and notice the secret doorway between the pillars.
 The docents are amazing, and know stories going back millennia.

 Notice to Cupids re Teleport Tolerance Issues